WireGuard/wintun/README.md

 **Returns**

 Pointer to receive event handle to wait for available data when reading.
-Should WintunReceivePackets return ERROR\_NO\_MORE\_ITEMS (after spinning on it for a while under heavy load), wait for this event to become signaled before retrying WintunReceivePackets.
+Should WintunReceivePacket return ERROR\_NO\_MORE\_ITEMS (after spinning on it for a while under heavy load), wait for this event to become signaled before retrying WintunReceivePacket.
 Do not call CloseHandle on this event - it is managed by the session.

 #### WintunReceivePacket()